-When researching this article, I discovered people of different nationalities often have completely different concepts of what makes Icelanders unusual.
+When researching this article, I discovered people of different nationalities often have entirely different concepts of what makes Icelanders unusual.

-This top ten, however, should serve to show the traits that make them odd the world over.
+However, this top ten should serve to show the traits that make them odd the world over.

 Photo by W. W. Howell, of Cornell University

-There are exceptions to this, as any who knows of the Icelandic author Halldór Laxness can attest, but as a general rule, it is the case.
+There are exceptions to this, as any who knows of the Icelandic author Halldór Laxness can attest, but as a general rule, this is the case.

 There are a few family names in Iceland, mostly Danish, but they are rare and usually originate from foreigners marrying into an Icelandic family.

-For the majority, people have the last name that is a patronymic; that is to say, it is composed of their father's first name with the suffix of -dóttir (-daughter) or -son attached.
+For the majority, people have a last name that is a patronymic; that is to say, it is composed of their father's first name with the suffix of -dóttir (-daughter) or -son attached.

-This means that a member of a family will have a different last name to both of their parents, and their siblings of a different gender.
+This system means that a family member will have a different last name to both parents and their siblings of a different gender.

 Women also do not change their name when they get married (because they obviously don't become the 'son' of their husband's father).